TrisPatt/heritage-housing-predictive-analytics/README.md

 * This project utilized the repository template from the Heritage Housing idea provided by Code Institute (CI).
 * The dataset was sourced from Kaggle, as referenced above.
 * The custom class for hyperparameter optimization was adapted from the Predict Tenure Notebook (CI).
 * Guidance and inspiration were drawn from the CI Data Analytics Program, including the Walkthrough Project 2 - Churnometer.
+Markdown is made in the code where specific pieces of code have been reused or adapted from other sources.
-* Additional research and insights were gathered from resources such as Google, YouTube, Stack Overflow, Slack, and GeeksforGeeks, which provided valuable explanations across various topics.  \n
+* Additional research and insights were gathered from resources such as Google, YouTube, Stack Overflow, Slack, and GeeksforGeeks, which provided valuable explanations across various topics.
-* A special thanks to my mentor, Mo Shami, for his invaluable guidance and support throughout this project.
+* A special thanks to my mentor, Mo Shami, for his guidance and support throughout this project.

 [Back to top](#table-of-contents)